Porgera Gold Mine: Ownership history

-It's exploration and development was under Placer, then it began production in 1990 and was developed and operated by Placer Dome,(a merger between Placer and Dome) which was acquired in 2006 by Barrick Gold, the world's largest gold mining company at that time.
+Its exploration and development was under Placer, then it began production in 1990 and was developed and operated by Placer Dome,(a merger between Placer and Dome) which was acquired in 2006 by Barrick Gold, the world's largest gold mining company at that time.
 Emperor Gold Mine, holding a minority stake of 20%, was sold to Barrick in April 2007.
 This gave Barrick (Niugini) a 95% ownership of the operation.
 The remaining 5% is owned by Mineral Resources Enga (MRE), which the Enga Provincial Government owns, the Papua New Guinea National Government, and the Porgera Landowners Association.
 Barrick Gold Corporation and Zijin Mining Group each own 50% of Barrick (Niugini) Ltd.

 In 2020 the Papua New Guinea government decided not to renew Barrick Gold's lease on the mine, prompting Barrick to sue the government within Papua New Guinea and at an international tribunal.
 The government backed down after negotiating a greater ownership stake in the joint venture.